Optical microscope development

 The Plymouth Microscopy Course

 In 2002, Brad founded an annual course on Advanced Optical Microscopy in the Laboratory of the Marine Biological Association in Plymouth UK.
-This course is now widely known and attracts students and lecturers from all over Europe and beyond.
+This annual course is now widely known and attracts students and lecturers from all over Europe and beyond.
 Many LMB students and post-docs have attended this course.
-See here for details of the 2013 course.
+The next course is planned for March 2018.

 - Amos, W.B.
 (2012)